 Happy and increasingly hopeful about our joint enterprise, we set off for the Nashville Parthenon.
 The building itself is breathtaking, but the story behind it and the Centennial Exposition of 1897 that originally brought it to Nashville is what makes it truly stirring.
 Our luck with guides and/or docents persisted, and we were both shown that we could each single-handedly move the largest bronze door in the world (at a whopping 7.5 tons) when a guide took us under his wing.
-As we walked around the perimeter of the building there was a man playing an ocarina.
-A fucking ocarina.
-Which provided a lovely lilting soundtrack to our stroll of Centennial Park, a remnant of the 1897 event.
+As we walked around the perimeter of the building there was a man playing the ocarina, because of course there was.
+His mussic provided a lovely lilting soundtrack to our stroll of Centennial Park, a remnant of the 1897 event.

 The last time we had been in Nashville we had failed to budget our time wisely and ended up only seeing half of the Frist Center for the Visual Arts, and ironically, this time around only half of the gallery space was on display.
 We gladly paid the half-price admission and took in the exhibit of Aboriginal contemporary art, which left us both inspired to create and put our hands on some paint or pencils.
 The more I learn and witness the common threads in the shamanistic beliefs of the world, the more I am amazed by the simple truths they weave.